Licensing

 The prices we charge for some of our services are set out by the Fees Regulations under the Public Records Act (1958) and are based on recovering the costs of providing these services.

-Our fees are changing on 2 February 2026.
+Our fees changed on 2 February 2026.
+You can find more information about this below.

 Digitising paper records is costly, and normally involves additional cataloguing and transcription work to ensure that the records are searchable.
-When we decide to digitise a collection of records, we either work with commercial and academic publishing partners or we do the work ourselves and make digital copies available to download from our website through Discovery.
+When we decide to digitise a collection of records, we either work with commercial and academic publishing partners or we do the work ourselves and make digital copies available to download from our website through Discovery, our online catalogue.

 To find records that are available to download for free, filter your search results in Discovery to include records that are ‘available for download only’.